Dalimil/Find-and-Replace-Browser-Extension/README.md

 You could always paste the content into your word processor, fix it and paste it back into the Chrome input field but that is a lengthy and time consuming process.

+With more advanced features, one could also see the history of previous find & replace operations, save favourite queries and also define paste-only templates (for instance various email templates).

 ## What already exists?